theodesp/leetcode-primer/docs/techniques.md

 ### 5. Using sorting to reduce complexity

 Sorting is a quick and effortless way to reduce complexity of an expensive algorithm.
 This works especially good when you have `O(n^3)` or worse brute force variants of a solution.
 Sorting can also unlock the way to find the most optimal solution to many of the problems.
 If you are trying to figure out a solution, try to use sorting to see if that simplifies the problem any further.

+### 6. Using two pointers slow and fast for linked lists

+A few problems work on linked lists you are tasked to access a particular index of the linked list or attempt to detect cycles.
+One useful technique you want to use is to have two pointers traverse the list with different speeds (often one slow and one fast).
+This unlocks some interesting ways to solve problems related to linked lists.